tracybedrosian/XGBoost-Rental-interest/README.md

 ```

 ## Training a model and making predictions
-Finally we'll use XGBoost to train a model to predict the interest level of a particular rental listing based on its features.
+Finally we'll split the datasets back into training and test sets and then use XGBoost to train a model to predict the interest level of a particular rental listing based on its features.

 ```
 library(xgboost)